UBC-MDS/programming-in-python-for-data-science/chapters/en/module5.md

 <choice id="2" >
 <opt text="<code>Fast</code>" >

-150 is not less than 120 so we would need to proceed to the next condition
+150 is not less than 120 so we would need to proceed to the next condition.

 </opt>